You Don't Need to Be Technical to Win With AI Agents Anymore

 Phase 3 is now.
 In Lemkin's words: "Mere ordinarily smart generalists can make these tools do magical things."

-Why this shift matters more than the technology itself
+Why this shift matters for operations teams

 The most important thing about this phase isn't the AI getting better.
 It's who gets to use it.